Danaroth83/remote-sensing-projects/README.md

 At the final session of the course, each group has to provide:
 - A repository containing all the code that you have developed during the project, generated after forking this repository.
-  The code shoudl follow the provided template to organiwe your data; the project structure is described in `projects\template\README.md`.
+  The code should follow the structure to organize your data described in `projects\template\README.md`.
   This repository has to include:
   - A README.md that explains briefly how to launch your code;
   - A main script that fully reproduce your full work pipeline.